Wrist pain is any pain or discomfort in the wrist.

 - Numbness, tingling, or weakness in the wrist, hand, or fingers with pain

 - Lost any muscle mass in the wrist, hand, or fingers

 - Still have pain even after following self-care treatments for 2 weeks

 Your provider will perform a physical exam.
 You will be asked about your symptoms.
 Questions may include when the wrist pain began, what may have caused the pain, whether you have pain elsewhere, and if you have had a recent injury or illness.
 You may also be asked about the type of job you have and your activities.

 X-rays may be taken.
 If your provider thinks that you have an infection, gout, or pseudogout, fluid may be removed from the joint to examine under a microscope.

 Anti-inflammatory medicines may be prescribed.
 Injection with a steroid medicine may be done.
 Surgery may be needed to treat some conditions.

 Pain - wrist; Pain - carpal tunnel; Injury - wrist; Arthritis - wrist; Gout - wrist; Pseudogout - wrist

-Gaston RG, Robinson EP, Lourie GM.
+Marinello PG, Gaston RG, Robinson EP, Lourie GM.
 Hand and wrist diagnosis and decision making.
-In: Miller MD, Thompson SR, eds.
-DeLee and Drez's Orthopaedic Sports Medicine: Principles and Practice.
-4th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 71.
+In: Miller MD, Thompson SR. eds.
+DeLee and Drez's Orthopaedic Sports Medicine.
+5th ed.
+Philadelphia, PA: Elsevier; 2020:chap 67.